SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img22](https://user-images.githubusercontent.com/92877810/138148625-5d0a8134-fb43-4392-8426-41ed3ef131aa.png)

-Quality Check!
+⚠️Quality Check!
 Has your page reverted to show all **Products**?

 ![img23](https://user-images.githubusercontent.com/92877810/138148627-fc20c3b3-d3d6-4c90-b3d4-36913a5f5074.png)

-We can provide end users the flexibility to analyze various measures (i.e. sales revenue, gross margin, etc.) with **Measure Input Controls**.
+🚩We can provide end users the flexibility to analyze various measures (i.e. sales revenue, gross margin, etc.) with **Measure Input Controls**.
 This eliminates the need to duplicate charts and allows users to dynamically change the measures each chart consumes.
 Let's create a Measure Input Control and direct our chart to use that instead of a single measure.

 38. Select the **Sales Revenue per Region for Actual** Chart